jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

 First will utilize `initdb` caching by using `withDbCache`.
 As I discussed [previously](/faster-database-testing.html) this gives a 3-4x performance boost.
 However in "real" projects the overhead in database testing tends to come from the time it takes to create a migrated database.

-Running a complete set of database migration can easily take 10 seconds on mature project.
+Running a complete set of database migration can easily take 10 seconds on mature project ... or probably longer.
 To speed up this process we need a way to cache a database cluster after the migrations have been run.

-To faciliate this `tmp-postgres` provides the [`cacheAction`](https://hackage.haskell.org/package/tmp-postgres-1.31.0.1/docs/Database-Postgres-Temp.html#v:cacheAction) function.
+To faciliate this `tmp-postgres` provides the [`cacheAction`](https://hackage.haskell.org/package/tmp-postgres-1.34.0.0/docs/Database-Postgres-Temp.html#v:cacheAction) function.
 Here is the type signature:

 ```haskell
 cacheAction :: FilePath -> (DB -> IO ()) -> Config -> IO (Either StartError Config)
 ```

-`cacheAction` will conditionally start a database cluster using the provided `Config` (third argument), if folder specified the first argument does not exist.
-After starting the database it will call the second argument and pass the `DB` handle.
-It will then shutdown the database and cache the database cluster to the location specified by the first argument.
+If the passed in database cluster folder (the first argument) does not exist, the passed in continuation (second argument) will run.
+The third argument is to configure the temporary database that is to make cluster. `cacheAction` returns a Config that can be used to start a database using the cached database cluster referred to in the first argument.

-Finally it will unconditionally return a `Config` that uses the database cluster at the location specified by the first argument.

 Long story short you should hash your migrations and use them for cache path and use a migration action for the second argument.
+If you do this you won't have to run you migrations every time you run your tests.

 Here is an example `tmp-postgres` setup function that does all the right things: